| THE

 negotiated a right-angle bend between trees on a 1-in-3 incline before

 the car finally settled onto its sills in some extra-deep mud.
+Gordon wasn't finished.
+"Hang on.
+It doesn't look too bad further

 on.
 We just need to get through this muddy patch."
 3 attempts later we